Dr Mike Martin

 Mike subsequently read for his PhD at King’s College London in War Studies (his undergraduate degree was Biological Sciences at Oxford).
 He wrote an oral history of the conflict in Helmand province, Afghanistan from 1978-2012, which he later turned into a critically-acclaimed book, An Intimate War (published by Hurst/OUP).
 An Intimate War tells the story of thirty-five years of conflict in Helmand Province, Afghanistan as seen through the eyes of the Helmandis and describes how the UK and the US completely failed to understand the socio-political environment in Afghanistan.

 Since leaving the army in 2012, Mike worked in Somaliland and Burma/Myanmar for a risk management company as Research Director.
 There, he set up a new division for the company that focussed on helping multinational clients understand and navigate the social, political and cultural environments in emerging markets and hence develop the requisite strategy.
 He then held two senior global management positions in a cross-cultural leadership development NGO: Common Purpose.

 In-between times, he conducted the first crossing of the Congo river basin by LandRover since the 1960s.

-Mike is a Visiting Research Fellow at King’s College London, where he also consults and speaks on conflict, and comments in the international media, often about the causes of conflict, or about Afghanistan.
+Mike is a Visiting Research Fellow at King’s College London, where he consults and speaks on conflict, and comments in the international media, often about the causes of conflict, or about Afghanistan.

 He lives in London, and recently published his second book, giving an account of his crossing of the Congo.
-He is also finishing his third, called Why We Fight (to be published in May 2018), which explores the cognitive basis for war, and which will be out in May 2018.
+He is also finishing his third, called Why We Fight (to be published in May 2018), which explores the evolutionary psychology of warfare.